christian-brice/LIBRA-ROS2-Tools/docs/GOOD_INFO_FOR_PAPERS.md

         - Use of a 3-axis level is recommended, but not necessary

 - ["Visual-Inertial Sensor Calibration -- A Complete Tutorial and Discussion" on YouTube](https://www.youtube.com/watch?v=BtzmsuJemgI)

+### *Positioning*

+- It is not a good idea to scan the same area with both a LIDAR and depth (stereo) camera.
+Lasers can cause "speckle" in stereo imaging, leading to temporal instability in the data.
+The laser tracks can show up as dots in the RGB-D data (even when using IR light), and since stereo cameras are intentionally set at different angles, the dots will appear at different locations relative to each camera.
+Therefore, an IR pattern projector is used to improve the reliability of the camera's depth data.
+    - An Intel team has investigated various methods to improve depth data accuracy in their cameras in a whitepaper published to their developer’s website ([https://dev.intelrealsense.com/docs/projectors](https://dev.intelrealsense.com/docs/projectors)).
+Although the RealSense cameras have pattern projectors, the compact size of the camera limits the impact of the projector; by using a more powerful third-party projector, results can be vastly improved.
+In the Intel whitepaper, experiments show that a projector pattern with around 3 times higher density texture (than the RealSense camera’s integrated projector) improves the RMS error of the depth data by a factor of 3.

 ## Mapping